ANALYSIS-U.S. stocks, bonds flash diverging signals as volatile first quarter ends

 "We would take this (equity) rally as a sort of a gift,” said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.
 “If you weren't able to reduce your exposure to some of the speculative areas of the market before the correction, now is your time.”

 Mark Haefele, chief investment officer at UBS Global Wealth Management, cautioned investors against over-interpreting the exuberance in stocks or the gloom in the bond market.
 Still, the firm has scaled back its outlook for global earnings growth and now sees a more modest upside for stocks with a year-end target of 4,700 on the S&P 500.
-The index was recently at 4,590 on Thursday.
+The index closed at 4,530.41 on Thursday.

 Others have pointed out that the gap between yields on the 3-month and 10-year Treasuries – another closely followed measure – is positive by approximately 180 basis points.